conda/constructor/docs/source/debugging.md

 ### Building logging-enabled EXE installers

-There's a way of building EXE installers that do write logs to a file.
-For this, you need a special `nsis` package configured to do so:
+There's a way of building EXE installers that can write logs to a file; for this, you need a special `nsis` package configured to do so:

 ```batch
 > conda install "nsis=*=*log*"
 ```

-Then, you can invoke `constructor` normally, but setting a special environment variable:
+Then, you can invoke `constructor` normally after setting a special environment variable:

 ```batch
 > set "NSIS_USING_LOG_BUILD=1"